CenturyLinkCloud/clc-net-sdk/BUILDING.md

 There are two ways to build the SDK: using the solution file in an IDE or through the build script.

+## Version Updatdate

+Versioning of the solution should follow [semeantic versioning](http://semver.org/).
+When you update the version number you need to update the versin number in the following files:
+    * build.cake
+    * SDKVersion.cs
+When updating the AssemblyVersion and AssemblyFileVersion attributes in SDKVersion.cs make sure that you you use this the semantic version appended with '.0.
+For example, if the sematic version is 1.1.0 then the AssemblyFileVersion and AssemblyVersion attributes should be set to 1.1.0.0.

 ## Solution Build

 The SDK is built using a single Visual Studio solution (CenturyLinkCloudSDK.sln on Windows